paulonegrao/ar-iot-combo/experiment4/ar_iot_combo_thingpub/README.md

     </ul>
 <li>Tasks (only the additional ones will be listed):</li>
     <ul>
-        <li>Install and configure Unity and Vuforia free versions for XR/AR development (to develop AR apps).</li>
-        <li>Install and configure M2MQTT open-source library (to enable AR via MQTT apps using subscribe
+        <li>Install and configure M2MQTT open-source library (to enable AR via MQTT apps using publish messages)</li>
 messages)</li>
      </ul>
 </ul>
 <h3>Results</h3>
-After implementing the required proceedings, the AR app was able to connect to the IoT environment via MQTT, acting as a client, and using subscribe messages.
-This way, the AR app has correctly accessed and displayed (read-only) the Nozzle Extruder and Bed temperature values in real-time, reflecting all eventual temperature fluctuations occurred to the variables inside the IoT environment,.
+After implementing the required proceedings, the AR app was able to connect to the IoT environment via MQTT, acting as a client, and using publish messages.
+This way, the AR app has commanded Preheat, Cooldown, and Print routines straight to the MPC 3D printer, inside the IoT environment.
+The 3D printer has correctly received the command and started the respective routine with success.
 <br><br>
 <div align=center>
     <img src="https://github.com/paulonegrao/assets/blob/master/POC15.png" height="50%" width="50%" alt="AR - IoT Combo" width="650px" />